carmenbianca/report-liferay/plan.md

 The first two sub-questions directly elaborate on the main question in ways that are hopefully obvious:

 @needs.
-What are the needs, demands, requirements and limitations of Liferay?
+What are the demands, requirements and limitations of Liferay?

 @solutions.
 What are the available technical solutions in the field of licensing compliance?
 What are their qualities?